GlitchSecure/website/_posts/2024-01-06-the-hidden-cost-of-burp-enterprise.md

 ```
 24 hours * 2 web applications = 48 hours per month
 48 hours * $9/hr = $432 per month
-$432 * 12 months = $5,184 per year
+$432 * 12 months = $5,184
-$5,184 + $1,999 = $7,259
+$5,184 + $1,999 = $7,259 per year
 ```

 As we can see, while the $1,999 entry tag can seem appealing, the cost of a scan can quickly balloon.
-Incidentally if we look to Burp classic's "concurrent scan" pricing model we'll find the pricing to be similar.
-With the base price of $6,600 for 1 concurrent scan or $7,259 for 2 concurrent scans we land in a similar price range for our example scenario.
+Incidentally if we look to Burp classic's "concurrent scan" pricing model we'll find the pricing to be similar with the base price of $6,600 for 1 concurrent scan or $7,259 for 2 concurrent scans.
+Using these numbers for our example scenario, we'll assume the lowest cost going forward.

+**Subtotal: $6,600 per year**

 ## Infrastructure Cost